 These data come from the Employment Projections program.
 For additional employment projections information, see Occupational Employment in Occupational Outlook Quarterly, Winter 2003-04.
 The occupations shown in the chart usually require less than a bachelor’s degree—often an associate degree or other postsecondary education; also, the occupations featured here have annual earnings, based on 2002 data, classified as "very high" ($41,820 or higher) or "high" ($27,500 to $41,780).

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Projected employment in high-paying occupations requiring less than a bachelor’s degree on the Internet at http://www.bls.gov/opub/ted/2004/mar/wk3/art01.htm (visited May 24, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Projected employment in high-paying occupations requiring less than a bachelor’s degree at https://www.bls.gov/opub/ted/2004/mar/wk3/art01.htm (visited November 29, 2023).